 A major downside associated with driving in Phoenix is that the city’s extensive network of freeways seems to be continually expanding.
 Constant roadworks and road closures mean that traffic congestion can be terrible at times.

-Another fact to note is that Phoenix has some of the strictest drink-driving laws in the USA.
-DUI laws are stringently maintained and police traps are in place all over the city.
+Another fact to note is that Phoenix has some of the strictest drink-driving laws in the US.
+DUI laws are extremely strict and police traps are in place all over the city.
 Mandatory jail and massive fines make it unwise to take a risk when it comes to driving.
 Therefore, if one is expecting to have a big night out it is best to appoint a designated driver or arrange to use taxis or e-hailing services to get home.

 Cycling in Phoenix

-Despite the great weather and flat terrain, Phoenix was once said to be the least-bicycle friendly city in the USA.
-But since then the city authorities have made a concerted effort to reinvent the metro area so that it is more conducive to cyclists.
+Despite the great weather and flat terrain, Phoenix hasn't always been bicycle friendly, but the city authorities have made a concerted effort to reinvent the metro area so that it is more conducive to cyclists.
 They have created a network of dedicated cycle lanes and easy-to-navigate paths and bridges so cyclists can avoid busy roads, and safe bike storage facilities have been introduced on the streets as well as on public transport.